 11. We must know as much as possible about our enemies, their abilities and tools, strategies and objectives.

 In 1973 before the Yom Kippur War, Egyptian president Anwar Sadat announced that he was willing to sacrifice a million Egyptian soldiers in order to achieve his goal of restoring lost Egyptian territory.
 Israeli intelligence dismissed this as rhetoric.
 After all, it makes no sense, we would never do that!
-To us each life is a world, each life is a family.
+To us each life is a world, each life is a family, every life is sacred.

 The Jews in Europe judged the Nazis rhetoric on their own value system and logic.
 "They will never kill us all, it makes no sense, they need us for the war effort.
 It is illogical to kill productive workers."

 But the Jews did not understand the Nazi Value System, that genocide was more important than the logic of work productivity.
 Misunderstanding their value system lead to incorrect conclusions and actions.

 Decent hard working people might feel it is "illogical" for a criminal to kill for $10.
 It makes no sense; why risk jail for only $10?
 But we are imposing our value system upon their behavior and therefore putting ourselves at risk.